Hearing Aid or Amplifier: Which Is Right For You?

 Personal Sound Amplifiers (PSAs)

-Personal Sound Amplifiers (PSAs) are a type of electronic device that is designed to amplify sound for people with mild to moderate hearing loss.
-PSAs are similar in appearance to traditional hearing aids, but they are not classified as medical devices and do not require a prescription to purchase.
+PSAs are electronic devices designed to amplify sound for people with mild to moderate hearing loss.
+They are similar in appearance to traditional hearing aids, but they are not classified as medical devices and do not require a prescription to purchase.

 TV Amplifiers

-TV amplifiers are personal sound amplification devices (PSAD) designed to amplify sound from a television or other audio device for people with hearing loss.
-TV amplifiers pick up the audio signal from the TV or audio device and transmit it directly to the user’s hearing aid or headphones.
-This can help people with hearing loss to hear the audio more clearly and at a higher volume without disturbing others in the room.
+TV amplifiers are specialized PSAs meant to enhance the audio from a television or other audio devices for those who have trouble hearing.
+These devices pick up the sound signal directly from your TV and transmit it to your hearing aid or headphones.
+This allows you to enjoy your shows at a higher volume level without disturbing others in the room.

 Differences between Hearing Aids and Amplifiers